b-mutawak/GeometricEye/README.md

 * Once completed, you should see scipy (v0.19.1) and numpy (v1.13.1) installed in the mayapy interpretor.
 You can check this by listing the packages installed in mayapy.

 3. Once your packages are installed, the next step is to install the source files into Maya.
 Navigate to the plug-ins folder of your Maya install (seperate from the above file path).
 On Windows, this can be: *C:\Path\To\Maya2020\bin\plug-ins*.
 Copy the GeometricEye folder and paste it into this plug-ins folder.
-Next,
+Next, copy the "initModelGenDebug.py" file into the plug-ins folder.
+At this point, you should have both of these locations: *C:\Path\To\Maya2020\bin\plug-ins\initModelGenDebug.py* and *C:\Path\To\Maya2020\bin\plug-ins\GeometricEye*.

+4. Edit